rodolfoplng/Airflow-DAG-for-API-ETL-Process/README.md

 ### 5. Verify if DAG is loaded

 In the Airflow UI, the DAG aviationstack_departures_gig should be listed.
 Unpause it and Trigger DAG manually to execute.

+---

 ## API Key Configuration

 The DAG reads the Aviationstack API key from:

-Environment variable AVIATIONSTACK_API_KEY (via .env), or
+Environment variable AVIATIONSTACK_API_KEY (via .env)

-Airflow Variable AVIATIONSTACK_API_KEY (set in Admin → Variables).

 ## Output Location

 Inside the container:
 /opt/airflow/data/Departures.csv

 On the host (via volume mapping in docker-compose.yml):
 ./data/Departures.csv

 ## Troubleshooting

 DAG not visible → check UI (Browse → DAG Import Errors) or container logs.